-The move to MDQ-based delivery charges requires a change to over-run charges for delivery services.
+The move to MDQ-based delivery charges requires implementation of over-run charges for delivery services.
 To assist with the transition to MDQ-based charging GAWB proposed to waive all delivery over-run charges for the 2015-20 regulatory period.